AppsFlyerSDK/appsflyer-adobe-mobile-aep-android-extension/Docs/AdobeDataTracking.md

 2. The event values are a copy of the attribution deeplink data
 3. The appsflyer_id is added to the event
 4. "appsflyer.af_engagement_" is appended to all values
-6. The Event is sent after the `AppsFlyerLibDelegate.onAppOpenAttribution` or `DeepLinkDelegate.didResolveDeepLink` method is called.
+6. The Event is sent after the `AppsFlyerConversionListener.onAppOpenAttribution` method is called.

 For example here is a sample "AppsFlyer Engagement Data" event: